How to Cultivate a Homeschool Space

 First, honor your emotional space.

 I have learned directly from my children, time and time again, how easy it is to falsely underestimate.
 Children are deeply capable.
 Sometimes as parents we forget to extend this reassurance to ourselves.
 We too are deeply capable.
-If you are joining me in homeschooling this year, remember that – you are capable!
+If you are joining me in homeschooling during this pandemic year, remember that you are capable!
 It will be a journey, not a sprint, and we must give equal attention to preparing ourselves as the adults (I’m thinking of you, self-care) as much as we prepare for our children.